 It suits children who respond well to close relationships, clear routines, and a community feel.
 The key trade-offs are the usual ones for very small primaries: fewer peers per year group, and admissions uncertainty because a handful of applications can make the difference between an offer and a miss.

-The school’s academic outcomes are exceptionally strong on the latest published data, including 100% meeting the expected standard in reading, writing and maths in 2024, and a FindMySchool ranking of 126th in England.
-Inspection context matters, though, because the most recent published Ofsted inspection for the predecessor school (pre-academy) judged it Requires Improvement in April 2023, and the current academy does not yet have a published Ofsted report.
+The school’s academic outcomes need careful small-cohort interpretation: the 2025 data records a Year 6 cohort of 5, so percentages and rankings can be volatile.
+Inspection context matters too, because the most recent published Ofsted inspection for the predecessor school (pre-academy) judged it Requires Improvement in April 2023, and the current academy does not yet have a published Ofsted report.

 Applications for Reception entry are made through the coordinated local authority process.
-For September 2026 entry, applications open in September 2025 and close on 15 January 2026, with offers released on National Offer Day in April 2026.
+For September 2027 entry, applications open on 12 September 2026 and close on 15 January 2027, with offers released on National Offer Day, 16 April 2027.

 The admissions process and catchment guidance sit within the City of York coordinated scheme, with the trust acting as admissions authority.
 Because catchment and criteria can change, families should read the school’s published admissions policy for the relevant year and check how criteria apply to their address.